alamfatima1999/JobSearch/README.md

 Currently Using:
 Node Version - 21+
 NPM Version - 10+

-try command  ``` npm install --legacy-peer-deps``` to install all package of material-ui with legacy dependency
+Try command  ``` npm install --legacy-peer-deps``` to install all package of material-ui packages with legacy dependency

 3) Once all packages are installed. run local server
 ```npm run start```